 Each of our programmes is created and formed in collaboration with cultural institutions, other partner laboratories, countries, cities and artistic communities that are eager to connect with CERN's research, support our activities and contribute to a global network of art and science.

-At CERN, physicists and engineers research the universe's fundamental structure, stretching highly-advanced technology to its limit, as embodied by the Large Hadron Collider and its detectors.
+At CERN, physicists and engineers research the universe's fundamental structure

-Frédérick Bordry, former Director for Accelerators and Technology CERN
+Frédérick Bordry, former CERN Director for Accelerators and Technology and Chair of the Board